Posts Tagged ‘tactical wisdom’

 Early on, very little of your story is constrained by actual events, since you’re too young to have been in all of the situations you anticipate that you’ll experience.
 You have the freedom of your imagination, and you write your story based on what you’ve seen in your family, friends and others in life and fiction.
 You’ll imagine, for example, that you’re just like your dad, or not at all like your mom, or a bit like Al Pacino in Scarface, or a lot like Lindsey Lohan on Twitter.
 Then as you grow older, your story becomes a lot more personalized to you, based more on your experiences and less on your aspirations.

 You have years, maybe decades, to write your beautiful story of who you are, and then something happens.
 It may be one traumatic event, or a series of little events that are only clearly related in retrospect – but it’s something that happens that doesn’t fit into the story you’ve been spending your whole life on to that point.
 You thought you were a good guy, but then you did something that was undeniably bad.
-You thought you were an honest woman, but you then you’re confronted with your repeated pattern of little lies.
+You thought you were an honest woman, but then you’re confronted with your repeated pattern of little lies.

 You race back to your story, flipping madly through the pages of the Book of You.
 Who is this person in this story?
 Who is this stranger living this life, holding this tattered book in shaky hands?
 Can these possibly be the same person?
 Faced with this disconnect between your life’s work as an author, and the actual facts of your life, you have two choices: You can rewrite your story to fit the facts, or you can rewrite the facts to fit your story.